French Towns and Cities All Sports Fans Need to Visit

 Allianz Riviera

-Home to OGC Nice and les “Aiglons” owned by Sir Jim Ratcliffe, this modern stadium hosts football and rugby matches.
+Home to OGC Nice and les “Aiglons”, owned by INEOS and Manchester United owner Sir Jim Ratcliffe, this modern stadium hosts football and rugby matches.

 Ironman Nice